Has the air conditioner in your automobile recently failed you?

 The second option is to use an AC leak sealer, though keep in mind that these products are designed for minor leaks.

 There are two types of leak sealers.
-The first kind conditions the seals, causing them to swell.
-The second kind flows through the system until it reaches a leak and forms a hard material to help block it.
+The first kind conditions the seals, causing them to expand.
+The second kind flows through the system until it reaches a leak and forms a rigid material to help block it.

 You can pick up a canister of either for between $25-$50.
 Most feature a nozzle that connects directly to the high-pressure port.
 However, be sure to follow the product instructions step by step.